 An endowment fund initiated by former AIIAS president David Birkenstock in 1998 and contributed by its faculty, staff, and members of the AIIAS Board.

 This fund came from Mrs. Natividad Mohedano and Mrs. Natividad Melgosa, mother and sister of Dr. Julian Melgosa, former AIIAS president.
 It was set up in 2003 to financially assist students in any field.

 Nancy Tsao Scholarship

 AIIAS Alumni Scholarship

 The Scholarship Committee generally meets three times a year during the semester and inter-semester breaks.
-Scholarship grant is limited and students need to apply.
+The scholarship grant is limited and students need to apply.
 Some may have to go through an interview.
 Most of the scholarships require students to render assistantship.
-Scholarship funds donated by individual donors are distributed to students according to availability of funds.
+Scholarship funds donated by individual donors are distributed to students according to the availability of funds.